 "Jacqueline de Jong’s journey is nothing less than the journey of art through the second half of the twentieth century."

-A monograph encompassing the entirety of the artist’s career (co-published with Les Abattoirs, Toulouse; MOSTYN, Llandudno, and Mercatorfonds, Brussels) will be available in the Bookshop and around the world.
+A monograph encompassing the entirety of the artist’s career (co-published by WIELS together with Les Abattoirs, Toulouse; MOSTYN, Llandudno, and Mercatorfonds, Brussels) will be available in the Bookshop and around the world.

-The exhibition at WIELS was developed by Devrim Bayar (Curator, WIELS) and Xander Karskens (Director, De Ateliers) in close dialogue with Jacqueline de Jong.
+The exhibition at WIELS was developed by Devrim Bayar (Curator, WIELS) and Xander Karskens (Director, De Ateliers, Amsterdam) in close dialogue with Jacqueline de Jong.
 The exhibition will travel to MOSTYN, Llandudno, Wales (UK) where the exhibition is curated by Juliette Desorgues (Curator of Visual Arts, MOSTYN) (18 September 2021 – 16 January 2022) and to Kunstmuseum Ravensburg in 2022.

 With the support of